Table of Contents

 Wrap Sheng Jian Mantou:

-See here for a detailed easy to follow tutorial on how to wrap Sheng Jian easy authentic way.
+See here for a detailed easy-to-follow tutorial on how to wrap Sheng Jian easy authentic way.

 Cook Sheng Jian Mantou:

-Pan fry for about 3 minutes, or till the bottom of Sheng Jian Mantou turns into golden and crispy.
+Pan fry for about 3 minutes, or till the bottom of Sheng Jian Mantou turns golden and crispy.

 How do you eat pan-fried pork buns {Sheng Jian Mantou}?

 Traditionally, Sheng Jian is a popular breakfast item.
-However, you can enjoy them for breakfast, lunch or dinner.
+However, you can enjoy them for breakfast, lunch, or dinner.

 Pair it either with a bowl of porridge or soup.
 Sheng Jian with a steaming bowl of hot and sour soup is my kind of meal.